If you had to choose, would you rather be rich or famous?

-And in the meantime, how crappy it must be to be recognised by everybody, but not actually have the income that they will all probably assume you have to go with the famous face?
+And in the meantime, how frustrating it must be to be recognised by everybody, but not have the income that we all assumes goes with a famous face?

-On the other hand, going from “rich and unknown” to “rich and famous” would be much easier, if famous was your ultimate goal.
+On the other hand, going from “rich but unknown” to “rich and famous” would be much easier, if famous was the ultimate goal.

 I always want to say to people who want to be rich and famous: “try being rich first.”
 See if that doesn’t cover most of it.

-The downsides of being “famous but poor” are not often discussed.2 Likewise, the benefits of being “rich and unknown” are massively under-reported.
+The downsides of being “famous but poor” are not often discussed.3 Likewise, the benefits of being “rich but unknown” are massively under-reported.
 By definition, I suppose.
 But also because social media amplifies noise just as effectively as it does signal.

 Maybe we need to be more specific when we describe these two options.

-One technique, often recommended in self help books, is to think backwards from the end: What inscription do we want on our tomb stone?
+A technique, often recommended in self help books, is to work backwards from the end.
+What inscription do we want on our tombstone?
 What do we want people to say about us in our eulogy?
 How do we want to be remembered?

-Those are all hard questions.
-And coming up with answers forces us to go deeper - to look beyond our immediate skill set, job and status to our underlying values, relationships and the impact we have on others.3
+Those are all hard questions that force us to go deeper, to look beyond our immediate skill set, job and status to our underlying values, relationships and the impact we have on others.

-That’s definitely a big improvement, but it’s not a complete answer, because it’s still relying on an external perspective.
+That’s definitely an improvement, but it’s not a complete answer, because it’s still relying on an external perspective.
 What do other people think of us?

 This becomes critical when we consider how we cope with failure.
-Most people are not so scared of failure, they are really scared of other people knowing about their failures.
-As a result we all go to great lengths to pretend we’re constantly smashing it.
+Most people are only really scared of other people knowing about their failures.
+As a result too many of us go to great lengths to pretend we’re constantly smashing it.

-However, if we can’t reconcile our own assessment of ourselves, I’m not sure that there is enough external praise that can compensate for that.
+However, if we can’t reconcile our own assessment of ourselves, there isn’t enough external praise that can compensate for that.

 On the other hand…